onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-08-22-2025.md

 **Cycle Objective(s):**

-KR 1: Reduce the number of critical (potential loss of assets / P0) and high priority (P1) bugs experienced to an average of 0.25 per week on a 4-week rolling average.
+Reduce the number of critical (potential loss of assets / P0) and high priority (P1) bugs experienced to an average of 0.25 per week on a 4-week rolling average.
- - Current (Aug 8: 0.25/week -> 98% decrease in bugs since Jan/Feb!)
+ - Current (Aug 22: 0.25/week -> 98% decrease in bugs since Jan/Feb!)

 **Done last sprint**

+- Completed initiaial implementation of new send workflow using React Native, enabling users to more fluidly manage assets between their accounts on Cadence and EVM.
+- Integrated a new cross-platform UI library, Tamagui, enabling us to write UI once and use it across our three platforms, iOS, Android, Web.

 **This sprint**

+- Ship the new send workflow across all three platforms.
+- In parallel:
+  - Continue work on multi-account per profile support, now built with React Native.
+  - Start work on Full/Secure profile support -> Enabling users to opt-in to a seed-phrase native profile with full EOA support.

 ---